 Some of the widest pay gaps are between men and women and between White employees and their BIPOC (Black, Indigenous, People of Color) peers.

-According to data from the Economic Policy Institute, the gender pay gap in the US was 22.1% in 2021.
-This means on average, for every $1 paid to a man, approximately $0.78 cents was paid to a woman in an equivalent role.
+According to data from the Pew Research Center, women earned an average of 82% of what men earned for the same job.
+This means on average, for every $1 paid to a man, approximately $0.82 cents was paid to a woman in an equivalent role.

 Black and Latina women are also paid significantly less than White women and White men.
 In the UK in 2022, the pay gap was around 8.3% – but wider for women of color.